Friday, November 11, 2016

 Since I’m the last one in the store, I’m just going to spend the night, he thought to himself.
 Then, I’ll leave in the morning when no one sees me.
 At least, I can spend one final night alone in the Toymaker’s Shop and remember the good times.

-While the Heavenly Toy Soldier closed his eyes to go to sleep on the armchair, someone threw a rock through the front store window.
+While the Friendly Toy Soldier closed his eyes to go to sleep on the armchair, someone threw a rock through the front store window.
 He stood to his feet, ready to act.

 “Ouch!
 What in the world?” the Soldier said, as another rock hit his leg.
-He grabbed his real gun with actual bullets from beneath his jacket and sounded the store alarm, which would notify the police of a burglary.
+He grabbed his real, loaded gun from beneath his jacket and sounded the store alarm, which would notify the police of a burglary.

 “Are we?
 Gee!
-We didn’t know we were disturbing anything,” Bubba Joe said to Big Jim.
-As Joe waved his torch, he filled his large sacks with loot.
+We didn’t know we were disturbing anything,” Bubba Joe said to Brother Jim.
+Waving his torch, Joe began stuffing his large sacks with loot.
 He grabbed one toy after the other.
 Jim did the same and dumped shelves and shelves of toys into his bags.

 “Not on my watch,” said the Soldier.
-He grabbed the water hose on the store toy fire engine and doused the torches before Bubba Joe and Big Jim could burn anything.
+He grabbed the water hose from the toy fire engine in the store’s entrance and doused the torches before Bubba Joe and Brother Jim could burn anything.

-With that, the New York City Police Department arrived and arrested Bubba Joe and Big Jim for a memorable Christmas behind bars.
+With that, the New York City Police Department arrived and arrested Bubba Joe and Brother Jim for a memorable Christmas behind bars.
 A squad of police cars with loud sirens and K9 police dogs lined the streets.
+Mr. Cartwright bustled into the shop in his robe and pajamas.

-By morning, Miles, the Heavenly Toy Soldier, was the Christmas hero of the nation, the defender of Fifth Avenue in New York City.
-He also kept his job for years to come, keeping the peace for adults and children everywhere.
+By morning, Miles, the Friendly Toy Soldier, was the Christmas hero of the nation, the defender of Fifth Avenue in New York City.
+And so, he kept his job for years to come.

 No comments: